JorjaFox/library/content/posts/faq/_index.md

 ### Is Jorja Fox pregnant?

 No, Jorja is not pregnant.
 No, she wasn't pregnant.
-No. No. No.
+She's never had children.

 ### Is Jorja Fox gay?
 Married?
 Divorced?

 Jorja's marital status and sexuality is her own business.
-Until Jorja says "I am <whatever>." or "I am dating <whomever>.", discussion about her dating life and sexuality is not permitted on this website.
+Until Jorja says "I am <whatever>." or "I am dating <whomever>.", discussion and speculation about her private life is not permitted on this website.

 ### Have you met Jorja?

 Yes.
 And yes, she's just as cool as you think.

-### Why wasn't Jorja in every episode of CSI?
+### Why wasn't Jorja in every episode of _CSI_?

 Because she didn't want to be.

-### What's she doing now that CSI is over?
+### What's she doing now that _CSI_ is over?

 Mostly advocacy work, a couple movies, you know, keeping busy.